Albanian–Yugoslav border conflict (1998–1999)

-The Albanian–Yugoslav border conflict was a one-year undeclared military confrontation between Albania and the Federal Republic of Yugoslavia during the Kosovo War.
-The conflict primarily involved cross-border clashes and incursions, as Yugoslav forces pursued Kosovo Liberation Army (KLA) fighters operating near the Albanian-Yugoslav border.
-The most significant engagement occurred in April 1999 near Krumë, Albania, resulting in a tense standoff between Yugoslav and Albanian forces.
+The Albanian–Yugoslav border conflict was a series of armed clashes and cross-border incursions along the border between Albania and the Federal Republic of Yugoslavia during the Kosovo War from 1998 to 1999.
+The fighting primarily involved Yugoslav Army and Serbian police forces against the Kosovo Liberation Army (KLA), which operated from bases and supply routes in northern Albania; direct clashes between Yugoslav and Albanian forces also occurred in 1999.

 Background

 In 1996, a group of Albanian nationalists called the Kosovo Liberation Army (KLA) began attacking the Yugoslav Army and the Serbian Ministry of Internal Affairs in Kosovo.
 Their goal was to separate the province from the rest of Yugoslavia, which had turned into a rump federation after the multiple separatist movements during the Yugoslav wars and now only consisted of Serbia and Montenegro.
 Initially, the KLA only carried out hit-and-run attacks (31 in 1996, 55 in 1997, and 66 in January and February 1998 alone) however it quickly gained popularity among young Kosovar Albanians, many of whom were against the non-violent resistance to the Yugoslav authorities advocated by politician Ibrahim Rugova and preferred a more aggressive approach.
 The organization would receive a significant boost in 1997, when an armed uprising occurred in neighbouring Albania which led to thousands of weapons from the depots of the Albanian Army being looted.
 Many of these weapons would end up in the hands of the KLA.
 Cross-border arms smuggling peaked; the unit charged with securing the Yugoslav border was the 549th Motorized Prizren Brigade, commanded by General Božidar Delić.

 The KLA's popularity received a massive boost after the VJ and MUP attacked the compound of KLA leader Adem Jashari in Prekaz, in March 1998, killing him, his closest associates and most of his family.
 The attack motivated thousands of young Kosovar Albanians to join the KLA, fueling the Kosovar uprising that eventually erupted in the spring of 1998.